-The Kansas Constitutional Convention has gle will serve to bring out the finer parts of of the learned professions, on learning that adjourned.
-If the reports which reach us, his character.
-Oh.
-Ellen ! affliction is a great Aunt Lucy would not be able to accomplish have any approach to the truth, the darkest the means of his doing so without straitening act in the conspiracy against Kansas has been perpetrated by this Convention.
-Those who have entertained the delusion that the people ward to being able some day to become a of Kansas were to be allowed to frame their own laws, or that a fair expression of popular will in regard to the Constitution was to be had, have been greatly deceived.
-The action of the Convention is substantially as follows: -It decided to submit the vote of the people whether they would have the Constitution with the Slavery clause, or without it,-thus compelling them, if they accept the issue, to dong her best to prevent such an awful catas- adopt all the document except that clause.-It has also availed itself of a provision in the Territorial law under which it was convened; declaring that they should have power to "frame a State Constitution, and organize a State Government," to legislate the existing Federal Officers out of office, and appoint a new set in their places!
-It terminates the existence of the recent Legislature, and appoints Gen. Calhoun to be Provisional Governor of the Territory, giving him the power to order an election for the other State Officers, as well as for a new Legislature, and also to convene a meeting of the General Assembly.
+The Kansas Constitutional Convention has the means of his doing so without straitening act in the conspiracy against Kansas has been perpetrated by this Convention.
+Those who have entertained the delusion that the people of Kansas were to be allowed to frame their own laws, or that a fair expression of popular will in regard to the Constitution was to be had, have been greatly deceived.
+The action of the Convention is substantially as follows: -It decided to submit the vote of the people whether they would have the Constitution with the Slavery clause, or without it,-thus It has also availed itself of a provision in the Territorial law under which it was convened, declaring that they should have power to "frame a State Constitution, and organize a State Government," to legislate the existing Federal Officers out of office, and appoint a new set in their places!
+It terminates the existence of the recent Legislature, and appoints Gen. CALHOUN to be Provisional Governor of the Territory, giving him the power to order an election for the other State Officers, as well as for a new Legislature, and also to convene

-FROM CALIFORNIA.-The steamship St Louis, with the California mails of Oct., 20, and \$1,176,086 in treasure arrived at New York, Monday morning.
-We publish, elsewhere, a thrilling account of the massacre of one hundred emigrants from Missouri and Arkansas, by a party of Indians, at place called Lanto Clara Canon, about three hundred miles from Salt Lake City.
+FROM CALIFORNIA.-The steamship St. Louis, with the California mails of Oct., 20, and \$1,176,086 in treasure arrived at New York, Monday morning.
+We publish, elsewhere, a thrilling account of the massacre of one hundred emigrants from Missouri and Arkansas, by a party of Indians, at place called Lanto Ciara Canon, about three hundred miles from Salt Lake City.
 It is supposed that the atrocious deed was done under Mormon instigation.
 In San Francisco, on the 17th ult., the Executive Committee issued an Address to the General Committee of Vigilance, stating that they had resolved to remove all penalties attached to the sentences of banishment.
-The reason given by the Committee for adopting this course is, that the local government is one which will punish all crimnals, and they do not seek to interfere with its prerogative .-From Oregon we learn that the Convention has adjourned, and has adopted the new constitution by a considerable majority.
-Its Proties referred to there have been made at least Slavery proclivities will, it is thought, insure 70,000 firkins more butter than ever before in its rejection by the people.
-There is nothing of importance from New Granada, and no la-Hon.
-A. G. Brown has been re-nomin- ter news to report either from Central or South America by this errival.
+The reason given by the Committee for adopting this course is, that the local government is one which will punish all crimnals, and they do THE BUTTER CROP. - It is said that the quan- not seek to interfere with its prerogative .-From Oregon we learn that the Convention has adjourned, and has adopted the new constitution by a considerable majority.
+Its Pro- education. of importance from New Granada, and no later news to report either from Central or South America by this arrival.

-NEW COUNTERFEIT .- New counterfelt five been put in circulation in Lycoming county though this contin of the State and more Horton hald an increase over the They are well executed and well calculated to particularly on the head waters of the Chedeceive.
-The York County papers in describ- mung, were not without their disastrons conseing them say, about the surest guide to detect them is to look at the trace in the vignette, where two persons and two horses are plowing.
-In the good note the trace runs down to the horse's leg ; in the counterfeit the trace does not go nearly to the leg of the horse .--Another good method to detect them is the President's signature, Eli Lewis.
-In the genuine the s in Lewis does not touch the printed and at a distance of half a mile of the river, 'Pres.," while in the bad the s touches it, the occupants of houses were busily engaged The teeth in the rake on the left side of the note, at the bottom, are coarser in the counterfeit than in the good.
-There is also a new counterfeit on the 10's of the Harrisburg Bank in circulation in some localities that our citi- the occupants either into the upper stories or zens should be on their guard against.
+NEW COUNTERFEIT .- New counterfeit five dollar bills on the York County Bank have been put in circulation in Lycoming county.
+They are well executed and well calculated to deceive.
+The York County papers in describing them say, about the surest guide to detect them is to look at the trace in the vignette, where two persons and two horses are plowto the horse's leg; in the counterfeit the trace does not go nearly to the leg of the horse .-Another good method to detect them is the President's signature, Eli Lewis.
+In the genuine the s in Lewis does not touch the printed The teeth in the rake on the left side of the note, at the bottom, are coarser in the counterfeit than in the good.
+There is also a new counterfeit on the 10's of the Harrisburg Bank | stood two foot deep on the first floors, driving in circulation in some localities that our citizens should be on their guard against.